henry2004y/KeyNotes/contents/flr.md

 # Field Line Resonance {#sec:flr}

 The resonant mode coupling is one of major physical processes in the space plasmas including the magnetic reconnection and collisionless shock wave.
 The field line resonance describes _the resonant interaction between compressional fast waves and shear Alfvén waves in a non-uniform plasma_ such as the Earth magnetosphere.
 The concept of this resonant mode coupling was first outlined by Tsutomu Tamao in 1961 and later discussed in his seminal paper on hydromagnetic coupling resonances (Tamao, 1965).
 Experimental work by John Samson+ (1971) made resonant mode coupling the current paradigm of planetary magnetospheric ULF wave research.
+Thinking of magnetosphere as a microwave oven: instead of heating food with microwaves, we heat Earth with EM waves.

 ## Historial Review